(Click the links above to go straight to the section you want.)

 Please make the compendium and the briefings your first port of call for the latest advice at all times.
 Any doubts just email email@example.com

 Please also note that in addition to links below to other parts of our website, other links already featured here (such as to the Church of England national website and Government website) are to sites that are reliable sources of information and which are also being updated regularly but please contact the owners of the sites we link to directly if you have a specific question related to them.
 We can't make alterations to externally provided information.

 The Task Group to manage our response to Coronavirus is still meeting regularly and the Briefings are sent to all clergy, churchwardens, licensed lay ministers, treasurers, PCC secretaries and Vision Champions via email.

-The briefings appeared daily in the early part of the pandemic and are currently at least once or twice a week although more will appear if and when crucial updates are necessary.
+The briefings appeared daily in the early part of the pandemic and continue as and when necessary.